City of Richmond has completed a Class I (off road) Bay Trail

 - Subtotal 4.03

-to view the site plan for the project.
-On April 6, 2015, the City of Richmond authorized retaining BKF Engineers to provide design and environmental services to make shovel ready for constuction a 0.4-mile Class I trail along Goodrick Ave. to connect the Breuner Marsh Trail with the Class I Bay Trail parallel to the Richmond Parkway.
+Phase 3 will begin next year to complete the Bay Trail link with Point Pinole Regional Shoreline by building another 1.2 miles of Bay Trail via a boardwalk along the eastern edge of Giant Marsh to reach the Bay View Trail in the park.
+On April 6, 2015, the City of Richmond authorized retaining BKF Engineers to provide design and environmental services to make shovel ready for construction a 0.4-mile Class I trail along Goodrick Ave. to connect the Breuner Marsh Trail with the Class I Bay Trail parallel to the Richmond Parkway.

 Breuner Marsh Restoration & Public Access Project after Completion of Grading Phase;